Dean151/Dean-Blog/_posts/2017-07-12-aes-encryption-good-practice-with-swift.markdown

 Encrypting data is a good practice to prevent anyone to read sensitive data.

-But what if analytics allow an attacker to read your data without the key, just by looking at the encrypted data ?
+But what if analytics allow an attacker to read your data without the key, just by looking at the encrypted data?

-That's what make Initialization Vector so important !
+That's what make Initialization Vector so important!

 Let say you need to encrypt a boolean, because you don't wan't anyone to figure out who has opt-in and who haven't.